Veziik/X95-TeleStock/README.md

 - 2x M4x8mm or M4x10mm Countersunk Screws.
 - 2x 4mm Bolts.

-# IF YOU ARE BUILDING THIS AT HOME FOR YOUR OWN X95, FOLLOW EITHER SET OF INSTRUCTIONS EXACTLY TO REMAIN COMPLIANT WITHIN YOUR STATE THROUGHOUT THE BUILD PROCESS
+# IF YOU ARE BUILDING THIS AT HOME FOR YOUR OWN X95, FOLLOW THE SET OF INSTRUCTIONS EXACTLY TO REMAIN COMPLIANT WITHIN YOUR STATE THROUGHOUT THE BUILD PROCESS
 ## Build order:
 1. Do not disassemble your X95 yet.
 2. Insert the spring into the main locking body, aka the body which houses the button and locking pin.